johncmanuel/codered/README.md

 # codered

+## Update (5-7-25)
+The Colyseus server will be taken down as of today!

 ## Setup

 1. install packages in root, `/client` and `/server` directories with `npm setup` at the root `package.json`